Intrenion/Milcraft/doctrine/call-sign-chaos.md

 Link every campaign to a political plan that can survive after forces leave.

 **Outcome**
-Hard won gains have a better chance of lasting.
+Hard-won gains have a better chance of lasting.

 Chapter: Strategic Leadership - Snatching Defeat From The Jaws Of Victory